 Savour the Island’s Cuisine

+The island's fresh cuisine is another reason why a Bermuda babymoon should be at the top of your list.
 At Devil’s Isle Café, savour locally sourced organic fare in an elegant space with indoor and outdoor seating.
 Enjoy water views at Blu Bar & Grill, serving everything from Asian-fusion dishes to fresh prime seafood, or near Hamilton Harbour at Harry's, whose well-rounded menu offers steak, lamb, chicken and more.
-At Marcus’ at the Hamilton Princess & Beach Club, celebrity chef Marcus Samuelsson puts a fresh spin on island cuisine with dishes like jerk cauliflower and herb roasted chicken with scallion ginger, all with expansive views of Hamilton Harbour.
 On weekends, dig into a traditional Bermudian breakfast of codfish and potatoes at Bouchee, a snug French restaurant in the City of Hamilton.

 For fine dining, check out The Point at Rosewood Bermuda, where you can tuck into wild mushroom risotto or duck breast with cherries.
 The lavish space is decorated with antique murals of world sailing ports.
 The Waterlot Inn, a AAA Five Diamond Award-winning restaurant, overlooks a small bay sprinkled with boats.